-The sub-fund aims to provide long term total return by investing in a portfolio of Eurozone equities.
-The sub-fund aims to have a higher ESG score, calculated as a weighted average of the ESG scores given to the companies in which the sub-fund has invested, than the weighted average of the constituents of the Reference Benchmark.
-The sub-fund invests in normal market conditions a minimum of 90% of its net assets in equities and equity equivalent securities of companies which are domiciled in, based in, carry out the larger part of their business activities in, or are listed on a Regulated Market in, any European Monetary Union ("EMU") member country.
-The sub-fund may also invest in eligible closed-ended Real Estate Investment Trusts ("REITs").
+The sub-fund invests in normal market conditions a minimum of 90% of its net assets in equities and equity equivalent securities of companies which are domiciled in, based in, or carry out the larger part of their business activities in Asia (excluding Japan), including both developed markets and Emerging Markets.
+The sub-fund may also invest in eligible closed ended Real Estate Investment Trusts ("REITs").